Dyalog/aplx/Differences.md

 This document lists the emulations provided, the limitations that we are currently aware of, and a discussion of differences that we are unlikely to address unless someone find a way to motivate us.
 It is very much work in progress; and if you find that there are features that you desperately need, please get in touch to discuss.
 Contributions of enhancements or additions to the emulations, or simply failing test cases, are all very welcome.

-Fundamental Differences
+## Important Differences
 In addition to the emulations and automated transformations, you application may use features of APLX which are not supported at all in Dyalog APL, and which we are not currently planning to work on:

 * The ```⎕WI``` user interface tool is not provided, and Dyalog has no plans to work on this, as the UI paradigm that it represents is fundamentally obsolete (this is a major part of the reason why APLX was discontinued).
 Contact Dyalog to discuss how you can provide alternative user interfaces in Dyalog APL using WPF, HTML/Javascript or other technologies.
 * ```⎕CHART``` is not emulated: Dyalog provides SharpPlot and interfaces to Javascript-based charting as alternatives.
-* Object Oriented features in Dyalog are more similar to OO in languages like C# and Java.
+* Object Oriented features in Dyalog are in many ways more powerful than those in APLX, but they are different.
 There is currently no support for external Java and Ruby objects.
-* Dyalog APL essentially provides the same native and component file functionality, but there is no concept of library numbers, and Dyalog APL insists that component files have positive tie numbers, while native file ties are negative.
+* Dyalog APL essentially provides the same native and component file functionality as APLX, but there is no concept of library numbers, and Dyalog APL insists that component files have positive tie numbers, while native file ties are negative.
 See the separate sections below for further discussion.
 * The R interface is significantly different but should provide the same capabilities.

+###Language Differences
-* There are a handful of core language differences which are difficult to translate automatically and will probably require manual recoding:
+There are a handful of core language differences which are difficult to translate automatically and will probably require manual recoding:

    * Brackets bind differently: ```A[2]B[1]``` is ```(A[2])(B[1])``` in APLX, but ```((A[2])B)[1]``` in Dyalog APL.
    * Slashes (```/``` and ```⌿```) are strictly operators in APLX, but in Dyalog APL they are functions when there is an array on the left.
 This gives different results when slashes are combined with other operators.
 For example ```1 0 1/¨⍳3``` returns ```(1 1)(2 2)(3 3)``` in APLX and ```(,1)⍬(,3)``` in Dyalog APL.
 The equivalent expression in Dyalog APL would be ```1 0 1∘/¨⍳3```.
    * In Dyalog APL, Monadic ```↑``` is *mix*, ```⊃``` is *first*, and ```≡``` (*depth*) works slightly differently from APLX, unless ```⎕ML>1```.